Table of Contents

-Make separate Test and Production data apps on Amplitude.
+Make separate Test and Production data projects on Amplitude.
 Test everything out fully before moving to production data.

 - Consider keeping mobile and web separate:

-Users interact with mobile and web apps differently, so we recommend that you keep your mobile and web apps separate.
-You may combine web and mobile to the same app but only in the rarest cases where you want to track a user as they transition between web and mobile.
-Evaluate here the pros and cons of combining Android and iOS data or multiple apps to the same Amplitude app (project).
+Users interact with mobile and web apps differently, so we recommend that you keep your mobile and web projects separate.
+You may combine web and mobile to the same project but only in the rarest cases where you want to track a user as they transition between web and mobile.
+Evaluate here the pros and cons of combining Android and iOS data or multiple apps to the same Amplitude project.

 - Limit event properties and user properties: